elly2chan/flask-pet-care-project/README.md

 ### 1. **NyckelService** - Dog Breed Identification
 https://www.nyckel.com/pretrained-classifiers/dog-breed-identifier/

 The **NyckelService** integrates with the **Nyckel** API to identify dog breeds based on images.
-Users can upload an image of a dog, and the service will return a prediction of the dog's breed.
+Users can provide a link to an image of a dog, and the service will return a prediction of the dog's breed.
 This service is ideal for pet owners who wish to identify or learn more about their dog's breed through image recognition technology.

 ### 2. **WiseService** - International Payment Processing
 https://sandbox.transferwise.tech